All Episodes

 Right, so today we are going to talk about how you should all say hello to your shoplifters.

-It's like the parkings where they say, you know, you just park here, but if they steal it from you, it's not our responsibility.
+It's like the parkings, where they say, you know, you just park here, but if they steal it from you, it's not our responsibility.

 Right, so the shoplifting epidemic is not particularly good in the country right now.

-seems to have hit an all-time high we have this article here from july shoplifting epidemic sees three thefts every day per minute.
+Shoplifting epidemic sees three thefts every day per minute.

-All right, the crime has hit a record high and is happening at nearly double the rate from 20 years ago.
+Right, the crime has hit a record high and is happening at nearly double the rate from 20 years ago.

 So 20 years ago, it was a particularly bad year.

-They say that the year 2003 to 2004 was particularly bad in some respects, but things have been getting worse.
+They say that the year 2003 to 2004 was particularly bad in some respects.

 I do remember, I think it was, AA spoke about this years ago, that it was around 2005, 2006, that the Blair government started to really come down hard on crime.